lostatc/retain-sync/docs/zielen.1.rst

 directories, and when a directory is selected, it includes all of its subdirectories.
 Once no more whole directories can fit within the storage limit, it fills the remaining space with the highest-priority individual files that remain.
-This behavior can be overridden by setting **SyncExtraFiles** to 'no' in the profile config file.
+This feature can be disabled in the profile config file.

 During a sync, files that are new since the last sync have their priority artifically inflated in order to keep them in the local directory longer.
 This is to prevent files from being removed from the local directory as soon as they're created, when they're likely still being used.
-This applies to both files that were created locally and new files synced from the remote directory.
-This behavior can be overridden by setting **InflatePriority** to 'no' in the profile config file.
+This only applies to new files that were created locally.
+New files synced from the remote directory do not have their priority inflated.
+This feature can be disabled in the profile config file.

 **zielen** uses **rsync** for copying files between the local and remote directories, and should preserve permissions, modification times, ownership,